 Ballooning is something that has always fascinated me.
-On my solo travels in Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
-So last week I was lucky enough to tick this off my bucket list and went on a hot air balloon ride over Melbourne.
+On my solo travel adventures in Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
+And I was lucky enough to tick this off my bucket list and went on hot air balloon at sunrise in Melbourne.

 Ballooning is not something you can take for granted.
 No, you cannot.
 There is no guarantee you can fly, and its success depends much on the wind conditions.
 So you may not know where they are going to operate this flight until the very last minute.
 The ideal time for hot air balloon flights is early in the morning before sunrise or later in the afternoon before sunset.
 I was booked into the sunrise hot air balloon ride, over Melbourne, between 6.00-6.30 am.